-Copayment: The insured pays 20% of hospitalization costs and 30% to 50% of outpatient care, depending on the type of facility.
-The maximum paid by each patient is 2,000,000 to 4,000,000 won, depending on income.
+Copayment: The insured pays 20% of hospitalization costs and 30% to 60% of outpatient care, depending on the type of facility.
+The maximum paid by each patient is 2,000,000 to 4,000,000 won a year, depending on income.

-Long-term care: In-home services include visits, bathing, nursing, day and night care, short term respite care, and welfare equipment service.
+Long-term care: In-home services include visits, bathing, nursing, day and night care, short-term respite care, and functional aids.
 Institutional care includes care given in licensed nursing homes, retirement homes, licensed residential establishments, and other long-term care facilities.